NFL Playoff Schedule 2019: Bracket Dates, Picture and Wild-Card Predictions

 In a rematch of Week 16, the Ravens will host the Los Angeles Chargers with a shot at the Patriots on the line.
 The last matchup came in Los Angeles, and the Ravens won handily, 22-10.
 However, the Chargers are eager to get a little revenge.

-"Round two -- that's all I can say about that," Chargers defensive back Desmond King said, per Eric D. Williams of ESPN.com.
-"It's round two and we have to get ready to play."
+"Round 2—that's all I can say about that," Chargers defensive back Desmond King said, per Eric D. Williams of ESPN.com.
+"It's Round 2 and we have to get ready to play."

-This game is likely to come down to L.A's ability to slow the run and its ability to protect the football.
-The Browns showed on Sunday that with some creative playcalling, a team can move the ball on Baltimore's defense.
+This game is likely to come down to L.A's ability to slow the run and protect the football.
+The Browns showed Sunday that with some creative play-calling, a team can move the ball on Baltimore's defense.
 Cleveland had 426 yards of offense but also turned the ball over three times.
 Those turnovers are why Baltimore is in the postseason instead of Pittsburgh.

 The Chargers have shown they can win on the road in tough environments—they won in Pittsburgh and Kansas City late in the season—but they won't if they cannot protect the ball.
 Philip Rivers' two interceptions in the last outing against Baltimore were costly, and he's had six in the last three games.

-Our guess is that coach Anthony Lynn makes ball-security a major point of emphasis this week and the Chargers are more careful with the ball this time around.
-However, we believe a late turnover will still doom the Chargers, just like it did the Browns on Sunday.
+Coach Anthony Lynn will likely make ball security a major point of emphasis this week, and L.A. will be more careful with the ball this time around.
+However, a late turnover will still doom the Chargers, just like it did the Browns on Sunday.

 Prediction: Ravens 26, Chargers 22